-An explicit wait is code you define to wait for a certain condition to occur before proceeding further in the code.
+An explicit wait is a code you define to wait for a certain condition to occur before proceeding further in the code.
 The extreme case of this is time.sleep(), which sets the condition to an exact time period to wait.
 There are some convenience methods provided that help you write code that will wait only as long as required.
 WebDriverWait in combination with ExpectedCondition is one way this can be accomplished.

 There are some common conditions that are frequently of use when automating web browsers.
 Listed below are the names of each.
-Selenium Python binding provides some convienence methods so you don’t have to code an expected_condition class yourself or create your own utility package for them.
+Selenium Python binding provides some convenience methods so you don’t have to code an expected_condition class yourself or create your own utility package for them.

 from selenium.webdriver.support import expected_conditions as EC wait = WebDriverWait(driver, 10) element = wait.until(EC.element_to_be_clickable((By.ID, 'someid')))